Jordan Houston (footballer)

-Jordan Iain Houston (born 28 January 2000) is a Scottish footballer who plays as a defender for Veikkausliiga club Haka.
-Houston has previously played for Rangers, Airdrieonians, Ayr United and Queen of the South, and has also represented Scotland in youth international matches.
+Jordan Iain Houston (born 28 January 2000) is a Scottish footballer who plays as a defender for League of Ireland Premier Division club Waterford.
+Houston has previously played for Rangers, Airdrieonians, Ayr United, Queen of the South, Clyde and Haka and has also represented Scotland in youth international matches.

 Career

 Houston signed a two-year contract with Rangers on 17 July 2018, keeping him with the club until the summer of 2020.
 Houston made his professional debut for Rangers when he came on as a substitute in a Scottish Cup win over Cowdenbeath on 30 January 2019.
 He was loaned to League One club Airdrieonians in February 2019.

 Houston was loaned to Championship club Ayr United on 30 August 2019.
 Houston moved to the Honest Men on a permanent basis in January 2020.

 On 5 June 2023, Houston signed a one-year contract with Queen of the South.

 After a stint with Clyde, Houston signed with Haka in Finland in January 2025.
 After the first part of the league's regular season, Houston had a successful passing rate of only a bit over 60 per cent.

+On 22 February 2026, Houston signed for League of Ireland Premier Division club Waterford.